sooower/sower-tools/README.md

 -   Generate enum assertion functions.
 -   Add typescript code refactor panel actions, you can use it to refactor function parameters or generate/update assert enum functions.
 -   Introduce new git enhancement commands: skipWorkTree, noSkipWorkTree, and listFiles.
--   Add the new commands "Update Model" in context menu and in code action panel to update model file after you modified type declaration `TDefinitions` in opened file.
+-   Add the new commands "Update Model" in context menu and in code action panel to update model file after you modified type declaration 'TDefinitions' in opened file.
 -   Add timestamp conversion and insertion commands and view the timestamp corresponding to the unix timestamp.
 -   Refactor class method parameters to object.
 -   Auto-update feature for Node.js built-in modules.